Multi-Armed Sampling Problem and the End of Exploration: INTRODUCTION

 It is important to note that there are many problems that are not commonly formulated as sampling problems but are equivalent to one.
 An important example is entropy-regularized RL.
+It is a well-known fact that the optimization objective of entropy regularized RL could be formulated as the minimization of KL-divergence between the policy and a certain form of target distribution function.
+In particular, in the bandit case where there is only a single state and the Q-function is the same as the reward function, the target density becomes $\exp(r(x))/Z$, which is the sampling target that is the focus of our work.
+(See~\cite{ziebart10_model_purpos_adapt_behav_princ,haarnoja2017reinforcement} and Theorem~\ref{thm:MAS_to_MAB}.)
+In fact, it has been shown that, in many cases, the task of learning a GFlowNet may be formulated as entropy-regularized RL~\citep{tiapkin2024generative}.

-It is a well-known fact that the optimization objective of entropy regularized RL could be formulated as minimization of reverse-KL divergence. \footnote{ In our work, one form of this equivalence between entropy-regularized RL and sampling could be seen in Theorem~\ref{thm:MAS_to_MAB}. } An important application of entropy-regularized RL is in RLHF and fine-tuning of large pretrained models~\cite{jaques19_way_off_polic_batch_deep,stiennon20_learn,bai22_train_helpf_harml_assis_reinf,ouyang22_train,azar24_gener_theor_parad_under_learn_human_prefer}, such as LLMs (e.g.~\cite{rafailov23_direc_prefer_optim}) and diffusion models (e.g.~\cite{fan23_dpok}).
-In LLMs, the equivalence of the DPO objective with a minimization of a certain reverse-KL divergence could be seen in Equation~4 and Appendix A in~\cite{rafailov23_direc_prefer_optim}.
-Specifically, the objective is equivalent to minimizing $D_{KL}(\pi^\theta || \pi)$, where $\pi^\theta$ is the model that is being tuned, and $\pi$ is defined by
+An important application of entropy-regularized RL is in RLHF and fine-tuning of large pretrained models~\cite{jaques19_way_off_polic_batch_deep,stiennon20_learn,bai22_train_helpf_harml_assis_reinf,ouyang22_train,azar24_gener_theor_parad_under_learn_human_prefer}, such as LLMs (e.g.~\cite{rafailov23_direc_prefer_optim}) and diffusion models (e.g.~\cite{fan23_dpok}).
+In LLMs, the equivalence of the DPO objective with a minimization of reverse-KL divergence could be seen in~\cite{rafailov23_direc_prefer_optim}.
+At each time step, the learner generates a sample and observes the associated reward.
+The DPO objective is equivalent to minimizing $D_{KL}(p_\theta || p)$, where $p_\theta$ is the model that is being tuned, and $p$ is the target density defined by

-where $x$ is the context, e.g., prompt, $y$ is a sample, $\pi(y | x)$ is the likelihood of generating $y$ given $x$ in the optimal target model, $\pi_{\op{ref}}$ is the pretrained model and $Z$ is the normalization constant.
-If we simplify this setting and assume that we have finite actions and no context, this reduces to
+where $x$ is the context, e.g., prompt, $y$ is a sample, $p(y | x)$ is the likelihood of generating $y$ given $x$ in the optimal target model, $p_{\op{ref}}$ is the pretrained model and $Z$ is the normalization constant.
+This formulation is adopted in nearly all RLHF methods for LLM alignment \citep{bai22_train_helpf_harml_assis_reinf,ouyang22_train,touvron23_llama}. \emph{It is important to note that, unlike the classical RL objective, the goal here is not to find ``the best'' sample.
+Instead, the goal is to learn a policy that generates samples according to the target distribution.}